AparaV/aparavenkat.com/_posts/2017-07-31-regression-on-housing-data.md

 Then, using that model, we will predict the prices for each of the houses in `test.csv`.

 You might want to spend some time studying this data by graphing charts, etc. to gain a better understanding of the data.
-This will definitely be helpful, but we will not do that.
+This will definitely be helpful, but we will not do that here.

 ## Cleaning Data